ChimaRyder/ChimaRyder/README.md

 ## Frenz Repunte ⛩

-Sophmore CS student at CIT-U. 30% algorithms, 20% coffee, 50% Java and C++.
+Sophmore CS student at CIT-U. 30% algorithms, 20% coffee, and 50% Java and C++.

 ### Passionate About:
 - Game Development 👾